cosmicrafts/Tournament-Poll/README.md

 ### Main Actor

-Explanation of the main actor and its functions:
+Here are some of the main functions:
 - Creating tournaments
 - Joining tournaments
 - Submitting feedback